Powązki Cemetery

 Powązki Cemetery (/pl/; Cmentarz Powązkowski), also known as Stare Powązki (Old Powązki), is a historic necropolis located in Wola district, in the western part of Warsaw, Poland.
 It is the most famous cemetery in the city and one of the oldest, having been established in 1790.
 It is the burial place of many illustrious individuals from Polish history.
 Some are interred along the "Avenue of the Distinguished" – Aleja Zasłużonych, created in 1925.
 It is estimated that over one million people are buried at Powązki.

 The cemetery is often confused with the newer Powązki Military Cemetery, which is located to the north-west of Powązki Cemetery.

 History

 Powązki Cemetery was established on 4 November 1790 on land donated by nobleman Melchior Szymanowski, and consecrated on 20 May 1792.
 Initially it covered an area of only about 2.5 ha.
-In the same year Saint Karol Boromeusz Church, designed by Dominik Merlini, was built on the northern edge of the cemetery.
+In the same year Saint Charles Borromeo Church, designed by Dominik Merlini, was built on the northern edge of the cemetery.
 The catacombs were erected soon thereafter.

 Several other cemeteries were founded in the area: the Jewish cemetery, and those of the Calvinist, Lutheran, Caucasian and Tatar communities.
 The Orthodox cemetery is also located in the vicinity.

 As in many old European cemeteries, some of the tombstones in Powązki were created by renowned sculptors, both Polish and foreign.
 Some of the monuments are examples of the then prevailing styles in art and architecture.